dagbjorn/microcoffeeoncloud/README.md

 * The Discovery server for service discovery with Eureka.
 * The API Gateway for proxying of calls to the backend REST services.
 Static web resources are also served by the API gateway.
 * The backend REST API provided as three different microservices.
+* The Keycloak authorization server for securing the APIs.
+(So far only the CreditRating API is secured.)
 * The MongoDB database.

-Each microservice, apart from the database, is implemented by a Spring Boot application.
+Each microservice, apart from the authorization server and the database, is implemented by a Spring Boot application.

 The application supports both http and https on all communication channels.
 However, https is a requirement in most browsers to get the HTML Geolocation API going, so https is needed to unlock all available functions in Microcoffee.